sylabs/singularity-userdocs/oci_runtime.rst

 Users are encouraged to employ OCI-mode when their primary use-case for {Singularity} is to run existing containers from Docker Hub or other OCI registries.
-Behavior will more closely match that described for docker than with {Singularity}'s native runtime.
+Behavior will more closely match that described for Docker than with {Singularity}'s native runtime.

 System Requirements